zeroluck/docs/sources/articles/oxray.md

 ## Deployment

 The plugin is provided in two variants--[Maven][maven] and [Ant][ant].
-You can either use Maven or the LifeRay lugin SDK to build and deploy as standard LifeRay hot deployable war.
+You can either use Maven or the LifeRay plugin SDK to build and deploy this plugin as a standard LifeRay hot deployable WAR file.

 ### Deploying WAR file using Maven